 Who am I?

-I am a UCKP registered trainee Transactional Analysis Psychotherapist.
-Before training in psychotherapy, I worked in the film and theatre industry for 20 years as an Acting Coach.
-I currently volunteer as a Therapist for elop, an LGBTQ+ mental health and well-being charity based in East London.
+I am a UCKP registered Transactional Analysis Psychotherapist in Advanced Training and a member of UKATA and EATA.
+Before training in psychotherapy, I worked in the film and theatre industry for over 20 years as an acting coach, director and editor.
+Alongside over 500 hours of experience with psychotherapy clients in my private practice, I volunteered for 3 years as a therapist for elop, an LGBTQ+ mental health charity based in East London.

-I am a gay man, a parent, and I live and travel between London and Shropshire with my two whippets.
+I am a gay man, a parent, and I live and travel between London and Shropshire with my whippet.

 What is my approach?